The fastest and most convenient way to get to the resort city of Eilat on the Red Sea in the south of Israel, is to fly there.

 There are multiple flights from Tel Aviv to Eilat every day, seven days a week.
 You can also fly to Eilat from Haifa.

+Sure you can rent a car and drive.
 Driving down to Eilat from Tel Aviv takes about 5-6 hours or you can take a bus which takes about an hour longer and is quite cheap.
 Add another hour (at least) for the drive from Haifa.

 It can be fun driving down to Eilat through the scenic Negev desert and stopping along the way, but it’s not an easy drive and has lots of steep twists and turns.
 I personally prefer to fly to Eilat.